SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Purging duplicate Comments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you add a result with the same name and same comment in every single run, this would create a lot of overhead.
+If you added a result with the same name and same comment in every single run, this would create a lot of overhead.
 Since the very same comment would be stored in every node in the hdf5 file.
 For instance,
-during a single run you call `traj.f_add_result('my_result`,42, comment='Mostly harmless!')` and the result will be renamed to `results.run_00000000.my_result`.
-After storage in the node associated with this result in your hdf5 file you will find the comment `'Mostly harmless!'`.
+during a single run you call `traj.f_add_result('my_result',42, comment='Mostly harmless!')` and the result will be renamed to `results.run_00000000.my_result`.
+After storage in the node associated with this result in your hdf5 file, you will find the comment `'Mostly harmless!'`.
 If you call `traj.f_add_result('my_result',-55, comment='Mostly harmless!')`
 in another run again, let's say run_00000001, the name will be mapped to